 Your disability insurance company will review the medical documentation regarding your injury or illness that you submit to them, as well as your doctor’s attending physician statement and then determine if you meet the definition of disability as it is defined in disability policy.
 Your doctor must provide an attending physician statement to your disability insurance company for you to qualify for short-term disability benefits.

 The disability benefits adjuster assigned to your particular case will more likely than not interview you over the phone about your injury or illness once your application for short-term disability benefits has been received.
-If you cannot communicate by phone for any reason (e.g. hospitalized), your case adjudicator should make other arrangements to communicate with you or your power of attorney to discuss your claim.
-Sometimes, they may call your doctor to ask additional questions concerning your short-term disability benefits application.
-Normally, it will take a few weeks to process your application for short-term disability insurance.
-Once your insurance company has decided, they will inform you and your employer of their decision.
+If you cannot communicate by phone for any reason (e.g., being hospitalized), your adjudicator should make other arrangements to communicate with you or your power of attorney to discuss your claim.

 Your case manager must not work in an adversarial manner with you.
-Rather, the case manager must provide a reliable and timely decision on your claim as to whether or not you meet the definition of total disability.
+Instead, the case manager must provide a reliable and timely decision on your claim as to whether or not you meet the definition of total disability.
 That case manager must also provide clear, concise, and reliable answers to any questions that you may have about your claim.

 After gathering all the required information, your case manager will review your claim to determine your eligibility for benefits based on your group benefits contract.
 If your claim is approved, you will probably receive a letter from your insurance company advising you of your monthly benefit amount and the expected duration for which your short-term disability claim will be paid.
 The letter may include your initial or retroactive payment.
-If you complete the direct deposit authorization on the application form, your short-term disability benefit will be deposited directly into your bank account.
-You will also be provided details of what to expect from the ongoing claims process.

 Short-Term Disability Medical Conditions